 - Pruning may degrade the behavior of or abort in-progress requests if the pruning offset is too recent.
 In particular, the system might misbehave if command completions are pruned before the command trackers are able to process the completions.

-- Command deduplication and command tracker retention should always configured in such a way, that the associated windows don’t overlap with the pruning window, so that their operation is unaffected by pruning.
+- Command deduplication and command tracker retention should always be configured so that the associated windows don’t overlap with the pruning window to ensure that their operation is unaffected by pruning.

 - Pruning may affect the behavior of Ledger API calls that allow to read data from the ledger: see the next sub-section for more information about API impacts.

 - Pruning of all divulged contracts (see Prune Request) does not preserve application visibility over contracts divulged up to the pruning offset, hence applications making use of pruned divulged contracts might start experiencing failed command submissions: see the section below for determining a suitable pruning offset.

 Participants may know of contracts for which they don’t know the current activeness status.
 This happens through divulgence where a party learns of the existence of a contract without being guaranteed to ever see its archival.
 Such contracts are pruned by the feature described on this page as not doing so could easily lead to an ever growing participant state.

 During command submission, parties can fetch divulged contracts.
 This is incompatible with the pruning behaviour described above which allows participant operators to reclaim storage space by pruning divulged contracts.
 Daml code running on pruned participants should therefore never rely on existence of divulged contracts prior to or at the pruning offset.
 Instead, such applications MUST ensure re-divulgence of the used contracts.